If visiting the Tulip Festival in Holland, Michigan, has been a bucket list item, our guide will help you make the most of your visit.

 - Bring a stroller if you have small children.
 There is a lot of walking and many of the paths are paved.

 - There was a food stand available for those looking for a snack.

 - Parking is limited and once the lot is full they will close off the entrance to Windmill Island Gardens.
 Guests will then have to find public parking and walk if they wish to still visit.
 Get there early!

 Veldheer Tulip Gardens

 Another must-see spot during any visit to Holland during Tulip Time is Veldheer Tulip Garden.
 Not only is it your one-stop-shop for tulips but it is home to the DeKlomp wooden show and delft factory.
-Come browse the vast variety of tulips then have the bulbs shipped to your house in the fall!
+Come browse the vast variety of tulips at this gorgeous tulip farm then have the tulip bulbs shipped to your house in the fall!